ptekkis18/SmartBatteryController/README.md

 The script enables automatic device charging with the use of TP-Link TapoP100 Smart Plug.
 P100 firmware is the updated 1.2.1 version.
-For this to work install and use the updated module from https://github.com/almottier/TapoP100
+For this to work install and use the updated library from https://github.com/almottier/TapoP100

 When battery level reaches 20%, the plug is activated enabling charghing.
 When the battery level reaches 80%, the plug is turned off.